-I’ve always been fascinated by the behaviour of flocks and herds when many animals move with seeming coordination.
-I’ve been lucky to have had the chance to cooperate with Laurens Valk on robot simulation of such behaviour.
+I’ve always been fascinated by the behavior of flocks and herds when many animals move with seeming coordination.
+I’ve been lucky to have had the chance to cooperate with Laurens Valk on robot simulation of such behavior.

 In the video you can see the project starting to come together.
 Here’s a list of problems we had to tackle.

 For the robots to be able to avoid each other and cooperate it is important that they know where the other robots are in relation to them.
 For this we used the triangular markers you see on the backs of the robots.
 They are spotted by a webcam above the field.
 The markers are all unique and show an ID, position and orientation to the camera.
 Converting dimensions in camera pixels to real world relative positions proved to be some interesting linear algebra.
 I will go into that in a full separate post.

 The next challenge was to actually share positions with all the robots over some wireless networking system.
 The most important feature of the communication was that it had to be real time.
 The most reliable solution that I could find was a direct UDP socket connection over wifi.
 In another separate post I will go into this communication challenge too, and how to implement in python.

 3. Movement and pathfinding for MINDSTORMS robots

 Now that each robot knows where it is, it has to decide where to go.
 The best method here proved to be a set virtual springs.
 So some springs push the robots away from each other, other springs push the robots away from the walls and yet other springs attract robots to the balls on the table.
 All the virtual spring forces can be calculated from the relative position of the robot to other robots and to the walls and balls.
 Mathematically you can then combine all spring forces into one vector.
 That’s where we want the robot to move.
 That would be easy with rotocasters or omniwheels.
 They can start in any direction, at any time.
 But we wanted to limit ourselves to one basic Mindstorms set.
 So on to the next challenge.

 3. MINDSTORMS EV3 collision avoidance